EliasPotagas/ShopNest/README.md

 # Loyalty Program
   ![Image Alt](https://github.com/EliasPotagas/ShopNest/blob/4a82a5fe541569f747dd0ab84bafdf84d4ec3629/Loyalty_AOV_Participation_2.png)
 The program, launched in 2019 to incentivize more frequent purchases through points-based rewards and discount offers and is now undergoing a four-year performance evaluation to determine whether it should be continued.
-  - The Loyalty Program was initially contributing a modest 11% of total sales, while non-members accounted for 89%.
+  - Sales Growth: The Loyalty Program was initially contributing a modest 11% of total sales, while non-members accounted for 89%.
 However, by 2021, members' contribution to total revenue had risen significantly to 50%, a level that was sustained in 2022.
-  - The AOV for loyalty members has been steadily rising highlighting the effectiveness of our loyalty program perks driving higher spending among members, whereas non-members appear less inclined to spend due to the absence of these rewards and benefits.
+  - AOV Growth: The AOV for loyalty members has been steadily rising highlighting the effectiveness of our loyalty program perks driving higher spending among members, whereas non-members appear less inclined to spend due to the absence of these rewards and benefits.
-  - Between Q4 2020 and Q3 2022, loyalty members placed most orders, with a 10% higher order rate and rising AOV.
+  - Revenue Contribution: Between Q4 2020 and Q3 2022, loyalty members placed most orders, with a 10% higher order rate and rising AOV.
 While non-members generated $17 million in sales (2019–2022) versus $10 million from members, loyalty revenue is on track to surpass non-members, underscoring the program’s growing impact.
-  - Given the positive trajectory in order volume, AOV, and overall sales among loyalty members, it is recommended to increase promotion and marketing efforts for the Loyalty Program to encourage more users to join to increase overall AOV.
+  - Insight: Given the positive trajectory in order volume, AOV, and overall sales among loyalty members, it is recommended to increase promotion and marketing efforts for the Loyalty Program to encourage more users to join to increase overall AOV.

-# Geographical Trends mention delivery time it takes
+# Geographical Trends
   ![Image Alt](https://github.com/EliasPotagas/ShopNest/blob/5911e3e67ee3c0d57b0f2a08f1b3b8c053982a08/Country_Sales.png)
 ShopNest serves customers in 194 countries across four global regions: North America (NA), Europe, Middle East & Africa (EMEA), Asia-Pacific (APAC), and Latin America (LATAM).
-  - The top 10 best-performing countries accounted for 80% of total revenue and 71% of total orders, with the United States leading at 47% of total sales ($13.3M) and an average order value (AOV) of $262.
+  - Top Market Contributor: The top 10 best-performing countries accounted for 80% of total revenue and 71% of total orders, with the United States leading at 47% of total sales ($13.3M) and an average order value (AOV) of $262.
 The highest sales contributor in the U.S. was the Sony gaming monitor contributing 35% of countries sales.
-  - Japan recorded the highest AOV at $395, driven by strong laptop sales, which contributed 50% of the region’s total revenue.
+  - Highest AOV: Japan recorded the highest AOV at $395, driven by strong laptop sales, which contributed 50% of the region’s total revenue.
 This indicates a high consumer preference for premium tech products, presenting an opportunity to expand laptop promotions for Loyalty members to utilize.
-  - Across all regions, Loyalty Program members contributed 40% of sales, reinforcing its global effectiveness and continued growth as its benefits gain traction.
+  - Loyalty Program Impact: Across all regions, Loyalty Program members contributed 40% of sales, reinforcing its global effectiveness and continued growth as its benefits gain traction.